 Our discussions focused around what documents they currently need and what alternatives may be available.
 We talked to attendees about the impact for them not having a physical registration certificate (V5C) and how it will affect their processes, because fleet operators who ‘opt in to’ V5C on Demand service will not have a V5C to show them.

-VVR was demonstrated, followed by further discussion around whether the third party stakeholders would accept alternative documentation if they were made available (e.g. a VVR screen print validated by DVLA).
+VVR was demonstrated, followed by further discussion around whether the third party stakeholders would accept alternative documentation if they were made available (for example a VVR screen print validated by DVLA).

 The event certainly gave us all a lot to think about.
 Everyone agreed we need a more streamlined process without compromising data security, or putting barriers in the way of enforcement action.